-A critical file you often need to manage is the php.ini file.
+A critical file you often need to manage is the php.ini file, also known as the PHP configuration file.
 It controls many import aspects of what you can and can not do with your site, including the size of files that you can upload.

-Different hosts use different schemes for storing and accessing files and so you'll need to research where your php.ini file.
+Different hosts use different schemes for storing and accessing files and so you may need to access your php.ini file.

-This tutorial will show you how to find the location of the file on any server.
+This tutorial will show you how to find the location of the php.ini file on any server.

 <?php phpinfo(); ?>

 - Upload this file to the document root

 - In your browser address bar, access the file by typing in: http://<your_domain_name>/phpinfo.php